-All photos are provided by Ron Barthet unless otherwise stated.
 View Ron’s blog Tammany Family here.

 According to the Historical Marker Project website, there are 45 historical markers in St. Tammany Parish.
 They share a variety of historical highlights across the area, giving us an idea of the people and places that contributed to early St. Tammany.

 Here is their list.
 You can view the full list and individual markers here: www.historicalmarkerproject.com

 Columbia Street meets the river at the Columbia Street Landing.
 It was the first place visitors saw when they arrived in Covington.
 It was also the last stop on land for the area’s principal exports on their way to market via the Bogue Falaya River across Lake Pontchartrain to New Orleans.
 In 1890, Covington’s new town hall was situated in the ox lot in the middle of the square bounded by Boston, Columbia, Rutland and Florida streets.
 This block of Columbia Street naturally developed as the principal commercial area in the town.

 Steam Powered “Groundhog” Sawmill

 The steam engine on display in Houltonville is typical of many such engines employed as portable power plants from the time of their introduction 1847 through the 1930’s.
 This engine was built by the Geiser Manufacturing Company of Waynesboro, Pennsylvania, in 1908.
 This was their model “P”, the largest portable engine the Geiser Company ever made.
 Only 82 such engines were built, and this one is the only known survivor.